 Some have commented that the mod wheel doesn’t work or doesn’t do anything.
 I suspect it’s mostly that I haven’t explained it well, or perhaps at all.

-The mod wheel, in the samples labelled “normal-mod-wheel”, adjusts the attack of the samples.
+The mod wheel, in the samples labelled “normal-mod-wheel”, (found in the Standard Orchestra edition) adjusts the attack of the samples.
 When the mod wheel is at it’s lowest setting and a note is played, you will hear the note right away.
 When the mod wheel is at its highest setting, the note will “slowly” build.
 It may seem like a subtle difference but the instrument will not sound realistic if the note builds any more slowly than at the maximum mod wheel setting.

 To hear the effect, try the following test: